10 Up-and-Coming Cities for Tech Jobs

 Many now see the mid-western city of St. Louis, Missouri as a new hub for innovation and tech.
 With its diverse city geography, low costs of living, and strong university systems, this metropolitan area serves as a focus point for tech startups and job opportunities.
 An increase in startups has led to the development of the Cortex Center, an innovation community focused on research, tech, and entrepreneurial exchange.
 Additionally, the T-Rex Facility, a nonprofit technology startup incubator, has led to the creation of 4,000 new jobs and houses over 215 growing companies.
 Plus, the development of both Cortex Center and TREX creates a strong tech future for St. Louis, Missouri.

 A city known for its beautiful scenery and fun attractions, Tampa, Florida is a booming area for tech companies, jobs, and startups.
 As the largest tech hub in Florida, representing 25% of Florida’s tech jobs, Tampa houses more than 50 IT and software companies.
-As a result, this led to over 2,000 new jobs in the past two years.
-Innovative communities such as the Tampa Bay Wave, a nonprofit organization that works to support, build, and grow tech companies in the Tampa Bay area, have supported over 150 tech startups.
-With Tampa’s ideal culture for tech startups and job opportunities, it is the perfect time to look for new opportunities.
+As a result, this led to over 2,000 new jobs in Tampa in the past two years.
+Innovative communities such as the Tampa Bay Wave, a nonprofit organization that works to support, build, and grow tech firms in Tampa Bay area, have supported over 150 tech startups.
+With Tampa’s ideal culture for tech startups and job opportunities, it is the perfect time to look for new opportunities, especially in geo fencing in Tampa web design in Tampa.

 3. Detroit, Michigan